 WiderFunnel is a digital agency, specializing in conversion optimization and personalization.
 We believe the world’s greatest brands are founded on unique insights about their customers, and that the world’s best marketers embrace both the inspirational and rigorous disciplines of marketing to uncover those insights.
-On average, we achieve over 400% ROI for our clients using our proprietary Infinity Optimization Process™.
+On average, we achieve 945% ROI for our clients using our proprietary Infinity Optimization Process™.

 Here’s what our clients have to say:

 Working with WiderFunnel has helped us not just increase the complexity and effectiveness of our testing, but has also expanded our fundamental understanding of our customer’s behavior.
 This is ultimately leading to a better experience for our customers.– Tom Hebert, Sr. Director, Digital Marketing, Ecwid, Inc.

 Benchmark your experimentation maturity with our new 7-minute maturity assessment and get proven strategies to develop an insight-driving growth machine.Get started